 Some of the information contained in this MD&A contains forward-looking information.
 This information may relate to anticipated events or results.
-Particularly, information regarding our expectations of future results, targets, performance achievements, prospects or opportunities is forward-looking information.
-As the context requires, this may include certain targets as disclosed in the prospectus for our initial public offering, which are based on the factors and assumptions, and subject to the risks, as set out therein and herein.
+Particularly, statements regarding our expectations of future results, targets, performance achievements, prospects or opportunities is forward-looking information.
+As the context requires, this may include certain targets as disclosed in the prospectus filed in connection with the qualifying transaction between Canaccord Genuity Growth Corp. and Columbia Care LLC, which are based on the factors and assumptions, and subject to the risks, as set out therein and herein.
 Often but not always, forward-looking information can be identified by the use of forward-looking terminology such as "may" "will", "expect", "believe", "estimate", "plan", "could", "should", "would", "outlook", "forecast", "anticipate", "foresee", "continue" or the negative of these terms or variations of them or similar terminology.
 This information is based on management's reasonable assumptions and beliefs in light of the information currently available to us and is made as of the date of this MD&A.